derrod/legendary/README.md

                         Override username used when launching the game (only works with some titles) --dry-run             Print the command line that would have been used to launch the game and exit --language <two letter language code>
-                        Override language for game launch (defaults to system settings) --wrapper <wrapper command>
+                        Override language for game launch (defaults to system locale) --wrapper <wrapper command>
-                        Wrapper command to launch game with --wine <wine binary>  Override WINE binary being used to launch the game --wine-prefix <wine pfx path>
+                        Wrapper command to launch game with --wine <wine binary>  Set WINE binary to use to launch the app --wine-prefix <wine pfx path>
-                        Override WINE prefix used.
-  --no-wine             Do not use WINE (e.g. if a wrapper is being used)
+                        Set WINE prefix to use --no-wine             Do not run game with WINE (e.g. if a wrapper is used)

 Command: list-games